Sunshine Coast Libraries banner

 “Quality early education is incredibly valuable in the first five years of a child’s life,” Dr Jones says.
 “It’s critical that child care centres provide a safe, supportive place for your child’s self-identity and awareness to grow.
 Curiosity, critical thinking, and the desire to learn must always be nurtured.”

-She says enriching early experienced that foster a genuine love of learning in their first five years of a child’s life can have a positive impact that lasts throughout their schooling.
+She says enriching early experiences that foster a genuine love of learning in the first five years of a child’s life can have a positive impact that lasts throughout their schooling.
 This can lead to better outcomes and success in later life.

 About Affinity Education Group